Massive Memorization with Hundreds of Trillions of Parameters for Sequential Transducer Generative Recommenders: Method

 where $s_1, \ldots, s_k$ are the personalized seed embeddings, and $u_1, \ldots, u_M$ are the UIH item embeddings.
 We can feed their concatenation through the causal softmax attention block (or any other transformer block) to get the output embeddings concatenated as $t_1, \ldots, t_k$ and $v_1, \ldots, v_M$ where $k$ is the number of seeds and $M$ the length of the user history sequence.
 Then we can simply form the off-by-one mean square error of the $v_i$'s with the $u_i$'s as the construction loss as $L_{\rm{reconstruct}} = \sum\nolimits_{i=1}^{M-1} \|v_i - u_{i + 1}\|_2^2$.

 Since causal transformer block ensures that the output embedding $v_i$ only depends on $u_1, \ldots, u_i$, there is no leak of information from $u_{i+1}$ to $v_i$.
 This forces the personalized seed embeddings $s_i$ to maximize information retained of the user history sequence $u_1, \ldots, u_M$.
 Similar ideas have roots in the Variational Auto-Encoder~\citep{kingma2022autoencodingvariationalbayes}, and have appeared in the context of transformer networks recently~\citep{henderson2022variationalautoencodertransformersnonparametric}.
-However to the best of our knowledge, there has not been any explicit use in recommendation.
+However to the best of our knowledge, there has not been any explicit use in recommendation. {For more discussion on this reconstruction loss, see Appendix \ref{appendix:recon_loss}.}